KieranYu/JenkinsTesting/README.md

 # JenkinsTesting
 Testing code change can trigger the jenkins pipeline

+Add some info